 Another important thing to note is that the JDK version can be different from the JRE version on the same machine.

 In this article, we’ve explained how to tackle the challenge of downloading and installing Java on Windows 10.
-Then, we’ve seen how to set up the Java path and check the installed version of Java.
+Then, we’ve seen how to add JAVA_HOME and append %JAVA_HOME\bin% to the Path.

 Thanks for reading.
 Have a nice day!